barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 Since the digital collateral has itself a fluctuating price, this class of stablecoins achieves a virtual peg by an elegant [set of market incentives][100].

-At their core, stablecoins are on-ramp/off-ramp systems.
+At their core, stablecoins are also on-ramp/off-ramp systems.
 Their main use case so far has been to facilitate electronic crypto-asset trading, offering a stable digital unit of account in a super-volatile asset class.
 This stability combined with the benefits of the blockchain gives them a great potential to become a global medium of